• Skip to primary navigation

 Notes:

 STAT dumping has been amended in 11g so that they are not aggregated across all executions but are dumped after execution.
-This has been done to address cases where the cursor is not closed and the STAT information is therefore not dumped.
+This has been done to address cases where the cursor is not closed and the STAT information is not dumped.

 Now we guarantee to capture the STAT information following the execution.
 See the above bit levels to have finer control over STAT lines.